NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ## IN PROGRESS:

 Currently implementing new metrics to simulate and predict tennis matches and tournaments, including the Glicko and TrueSkill based systems.
+The objective is to have these metrics as potential options to use rather than just an ELO based system to predict tennis tournaments.

 ### Prerequisites